 For instance, MWA recently implemented a BOT for a local council to answer their Bin Collection day queries.
 The business issue was that so many calls were made on a weekly basis trying to find out when the bin collection day was for various suburbs in their catchment, that it was taking up valuable staff time answering and dealing with these calls.
 So a BOT was implemented using the bin collection schedule giving instant answers without taking up staff time.
 So successful was the implementation that now other councils are keen to jump on board an deal with this in the same way.
 There is no detriment to the end user, infact the end user gets the information far quicker than previously and therefore experiencing a far superior service.

 This organisation provides legal council within small and remote communities.
 This type of environment means that the advisors are quite isolated and easy to feel lonely whilst doing really important work in the community.
 They need the support of their colleagues who may be miles away not only on a social level but for professional advice too.

-We recently implemented Teams and Yammer for them which allows their advisors and others within their organisation to provide the support and community environment you would ordinarily get in a place of work.
+One of our MWA members, Engage Squared, recently implemented Teams and Yammer for them which allows their advisors and others within their organisation to provide the support and community environment you would ordinarily get in a place of work.
 This gives their advisors the same connectivity and social collaboration needed to do their jobs better.

 How MWA can help